Keep Your Head Above Water Idiom

 - I can barely keep my head above water at work and my boss still hasn't hired anyone to replace three people who left our department.
 If things don't change soon I'll quit.

-- The only reason I'm keeping my head above water is that I'm living on my credit cards.
+- The only reason I'm keeping my head above water is that I'm charging everything to my credit cards.

 - It's really hard to keep my head above water when I'm working full-time and going to school full-time—there's just too much work.